CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 ## Drop Untagged Frames

 With VLAN-aware bridge mode, you can configure a switch port to drop any untagged frames.
 To do this, add `bridge-allow-untagged no` to the **switch port** (not to the bridge).
-This leaves the bridge port without a PVID and drops untagged packets.
+The bridge port is without a PVID and drops untagged packets.

 The following example command configures swp2 to drop untagged frames: